Using Azure AKS

 Prerequisites

-First, follow the to create the service principal.
+First, follow the Azure integration setup guide to create the service principal.
 This will establish the access needed for CloudQuery to interact with your AKS resources.

 Configure AKS Cluster Access